commitdev/docs/docs/eps/ep-matchmaking.md

 The SP typically shares with a member of our Engineer Success team that they want to move forward.
 A member of our Engineer Success team will let you know the news, and you can choose to accept, defer, or decline.

 - If you accept, a member of our Engineer Success team and the SP will work together to determine a start date.
-- If you defer, you'll want to make a decision within 72 hours
+- If you defer, you'll want to make a final decision to accept or decline within 72 hours
 - If you decline, you continue the matchmaking process.

 A member of our Engineer Success team and the SP will coordinate the paperwork, and will let you know when the paperwork is signed.